Saint-Daniels/iOS/README.md

 2. Create a feature branch (`git checkout -b feature/new-feature`)
 3. Commit your changes (`git commit -m "Add new feature"`)
 4. Push to the branch (`git push origin feature/new-feature`)
-5. Open a merge request
+5. Open a pull request on GitHub

 ## License